patricknelson/dubtrack-tweaks/README.md

  - Automatically "updub" (upvote) songs a few seconds after they start (or visiting a room).
  - Allows you to mute music by simply pressing the spacebar anywhere within the window (except in chat).
- - Added the "Permalink" to the right of song titles so that now you can FINALLY visit *currently* playing SoundCloud (and YouTube) songs by simply clicking a link.

 ### Installation Instructions